 Traditional mortgage lenders usually require a down payment.
 Hard money lenders aren’t obligated to, but some do.
 If your hard money lender requires some upfront cash, you could get it from a few different places, including:

-You can borrow money from your credit card to pay the cost of a down payment using an advance from a credit card.
-Keep in mind that there are typically fees associated with taking out a cash advance, and sometimes APRs for cash advances are higher than what you’d pay on your regular purchases.
-Remember that after you get your hard money loan, you’ll be responsible for paying back your loan as well as your advance at the same time.
+You may be able to use funds from a small business credit card either as a down payment or to finance repairs.
+Keep in mind that there are typically fees associated with taking out a cash advance, and APRs for cash advances are higher than what you’d pay on your regular purchases.
+Some credit cards offer 0% balance transfers for 6 to 18 months, and allow you to deposit those funds into your bank account.
+This can be a cost-effective way to help finance your property.
+(Remember that after you get your hard money loan, you’ll be responsible for paying back your loan as well as your advance at the same time.)

 A personal loan

 A personal loan can be used for anything, including a down payment on a home that you might not live in.
 Interest rates on personal loans are usually lower than those on credit cards, but they vary depending on your lender and creditworthiness.
 Personal loans heavily weigh your credit score when considering you as a borrower, which means that the lower your credit score, the higher your interest rate.
 Like a credit card cash advance, you’ll be paying off your personal loan as well as your hard money loan at the same time, which could mean your bank account can take a huge hit.